bugbash/selenium-kiwix/README.md

 What would we like you to do?
 -----------------------------
    * If you want to work on automating tests: Fork this repository, work on your copy of the respository, and send us pull requests when you've got something to share.
+Here's a useful guide on this topic https://guides.github.com/activities/forking/
    * Bonus points: online CI, for instance travis-ci.org integrates well with github projects.
    * If you want to report bugs, feature requests, quirks, etc. file them here https://github.com/Bug-Bash/selenium-kiwix/issues *Before you file* please check for known (reported) [bugs](http://sourceforge.net/p/kiwix/bugs/ "List of Kiwix bugs on SourceForge"), read the [discussions](http://sourceforge.net/p/kiwix/discussion/ "Discussions on SourceForge for Kiwix"), etc.